Christian Pulisic: 2021–2025: Nations League three-peat and World Cup debut

 During the 2023 CONCACAF Nations League Finals, Pulisic scored a brace against Mexico in the semi-finals and was awarded Man of the Match.
 The United States defeated Canada 2–0 in the final, leading to him achieving his second Nations League trophy in a row.
 He was awarded Player of the Tournament for the 2022–23 competition.
-In the following year's 2024 CONCACAF Nations League Finals, Pulisic captained the U.S. in the 2–0 victory against Mexico in the final to secure his third Nations League trophy in a row.
+In the following year's 2024 CONCACAF Nations League Finals, Pulisic captained the U.S. in the 2–0 victory against Mexico in the final to secure his third Nations League trophy in a row and the U.S. national team's first ever title three-peat.

 Competing in the 2024 Copa América, he recorded a goal and assist in the opening 2–0 group stage win over Bolivia in Group C and was awarded Man of the Match.
 On November 18, he became the fastest USMNT player to record 50 goal contributions after a goal against Jamaica in the CONCACAF Nations League.
+Pulisic declined his callup to the 2025 CONCACAF Gold Cup to rest after appearing in 50 matches during Milan's season, which caused controversy by fans and commentators.